Construction of the Permanent Way

 The track you will see on the Waterford Suir Valley Railway is the traditional type, which has sustained the railways of Ireland for more than a century.
 It has come to the company from Iarnrod Eireann who now almost exclusively use modern continuous welded rails.

 The track consists of 87lb per yard rail, is known as “bull head” rail and sits in cast iron chairs, which are bolted to wooden sleepers.
 It was especially chosen in order to preserve and represent to future generations the technology of Victorian railway.
 There are approximately 118 panels of track in every mile.

 Regauging the Track

-The FAS crew under the supervision for Former Permanent Way Superintendent, Dan Donovan, re-gauge the track from the standard Iarnrod Eireann gauge of 5ft 3ins, down to the traditional narrow gauge of 3ft.
+The FAS crew under the supervision of former Permanent Way Superintendent, Dan Donovan, re-gauged the track from the standard Iarnrod Eireann gauge of 5ft 3ins, down to the traditional narrow gauge of 3ft.
 The really heavy work begins then!

 Laying the Permanent Way

 The Permanent Way of the Waterford Suir Valley Railway is laid to the highest standards of safety and professional engineering.

 A bed of limestone known as “ballast” is spread along the route at a depth of 5-6 inches.
 Each panel is physically aligned on top of this ballast and then bolted into position, end to end, connected by flat plates known as “fishplates”.